DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 <p>"If only Count Strahd would let me properly tabulate the items he’s added to the old treasury over the years," Lief grumbles.
 “Too many trinkets and baubles, all layered in dust.
 No ledger entries, no tallies, and he expects the numbers to match!"
 The old wight scratches his chin, grunting.
 “At least the old girl keeps an eye on them, bless her heart.
 A dreadful business when she was alive, though.
 A right shame."</p>
 </div>

 Lief then continues to ramble.
-If stopped and further questionned regarding “the old girl" he mentioned, Lief pauses to remember, then recalls aloud that she was “the red-haired woman."
+If stopped and further questioned regarding “the old girl" he mentioned, Lief pauses to remember, then recalls aloud that she was “the red-haired woman."
 If Ireena is present, he jabs a withered finger in her direction and adds, “Like her."
 (Though he doesn’t remember her name or what happened to her, Lief is referring to the portrait of Tatyana Federovna.)

 If asked how to access the “old treasury," Lief is willing to help the players only if they first promise to fully tabulate and log the items found therein, and to avoid taking any for themselves. (“Count Strahd always finds out," he wheezes, wagging a bony finger at them.)
 Players who intend to steal from the treasury can convince Lief of their good faith by succeeding on a DC 12 Charisma (Deception) check.
 If they do, Lief abashedly admits that he doesn’t recall the proper way to enter, but does remember that it involved “poking" something in the third-floor study.
 (Lief doesn’t remember it, but he’s referring to the poker mechanism by the fireplace in <span class="citation">K37.
 Study (p.
 66)</span>.
 ### King’s Hall